Lower bound for the T count via unitary stabilizer nullity: Applications

 \end{theorem}

-In general, our method can be further applied to estimate the number of gates $W$ that are required to realize a target gate $U$ under Clifford unitaries. \begin{theorem}[Lower bound for gate synthesis] For any $n$-qubit unitary $U$, the number of gates $W$ required to realize $U$ under Clifford unitaries is lower bounded by
+To generalize our result a little bit, \diff{consider} the task that decomposing $U$ into sequence of Clifford gates and $W$ gates, where $W$ gate is a gate beyond Clifford. \diff{Using} similar proofs as in the Theorem \ref{thm:lbt}, we can also use the unitary-stabilizer nullity to lower bound the number of $W$ gates. \begin{theorem}[Lower bound for gate synthesis] For any $n$-qubit unitary $U$, the number of gates $W$ required to realize $U$ under Clifford unitaries, \diff{denoted as $w(U)$}, \diff{satisfies}